Ramonta-Lee/Computer-Architecture/LS8-spec.md

 The SP points at the value at the top of the stack (most recently pushed), or at address `F4` if the stack is empty.
+R7 is the SP in the register
+The SP has the index or mailbox number where the top of the stack is located

 ## Interrupts